Azure/MachineLearningNotebooks/how-to-use-azureml/azure-databricks/README.md

 Learn more about [how to use Azure Databricks as a development environment](https://docs.microsoft.com/azure/machine-learning/service/how-to-configure-environment#azure-databricks) for Azure Machine Learning service.

-**Databricks as a Compute Target from AML Pipelines** You can use Azure Databricks as a compute target from [Azure Machine Learning Pipelines](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-ml-pipelines).
+**Databricks as a Compute Target from Azure ML Pipelines** You can use Azure Databricks as a compute target from [Azure Machine Learning Pipelines](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-ml-pipelines).
 Take a look at this notebook for details: [aml-pipelines-use-databricks-as-compute-target.ipynb](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/azure-databricks/databricks-as-remote-compute-target/aml-pipelines-use-databricks-as-compute-target.ipynb).

-# Linked Azure Databricks and Azure ML Workspaces (Preview)
+# Linked Azure Databricks and Azure Machine Learning Workspaces (Preview)
 Customers can now link Azure Databricks and AzureML Workspaces to better enable MLOps scenarios by [managing their tracking data in a single place when using the MLflow client](https://mlflow.org/docs/latest/tracking.html#mlflow-tracking) - the Azure ML workspace.

 ## Linking the Workspaces (Admin operation)

-1. The Azure Databricks Azure portal blade now includes a new button to link an Azure ML workspace
+1. The Azure Databricks Azure portal blade now includes a new button to link an Azure ML workspace.
 ![New ADB Portal Link button](./img/adb-link-button.png)
 2. Both a new or existing Azure ML Workspace can be linked in the resulting prompt.
-Follow any instructions to set up the Azure ML workspace.
+Follow any instructions to set up the Azure ML Workspace.
 ![Link Prompt](./img/link-prompt.png)
 3. After a successful link operation, you should see the Azure Databricks overview reflect the linked status
 ![Linked Successfully](./img/adb-successful-link.png)

 ## Configure MLflow to send data to Azure ML (All roles)

 1. Add azureml-mlflow as a library to any notebook or cluster that should send data to Azure ML.
-You can do this via
+You can do this via:
     1. [DBUtils](https://docs.azuredatabricks.net/user-guide/dev-tools/dbutils.html#dbutils-library)
         ```
         dbutils.library.installPyPI("azureml-mlflow")